 The School of Medicine, hosts an annual Information Session for students interested in ERASMUS, in Semester II of Year 2 (2.2).

-Date: TBC, but usually April 2017, when returning ERASMUS students are back on campus following their placements.
+Date: TBC, but a date in April 2018, when returning ERASMUS students are back on campus following their exchanges.

 At this session you will have the opportunity to meet the School's ERASMUS Co-ordinators, learn more about the ERASMUS Programme and meet our returning ERASMUS students, who will provide a firsthand account of their clinical placements and their experience of living in another European country with a different language, culture and customs.